ethz-asl/config_utilities/README.md

   std::cout << config.toString() << std::endl;
   ```
 * Everything related to a config is located at its definition/implementation, making all its properties clear and easy to change.
-  No need for additional fiels or functions where changes could be overlooked.
+  No need for additional code in other files where changes could be overlooked.

 # Installation
 * **Header-Only**